Envelope Encryption – KMS Data Key Encryption

 • Encryption in Transit: protects the data if communications are intercepted while data moves between the site and the cloud provider or between two services.

-• Encryption in Use: protects the data when it is being used by servers to run computations, e.g. homomorphic encryption.
+• Encryption in Use: protects the data when it is being used by servers to run computations, using hardware-based Trusted Execution Environments (TEEs) such as Confidential Computing.

 Encryption at Rest